Sustainable Gaps

 The work moved from an unclear field condition to a reviewable build concept that could support an expanded scope discussion.

-Specific agency names, named personnel, sensitive site details, and original operational records stay in the private project record.
+Names, site-specific details, and original operational records stay in the project file.

 Case Story